flyingtommy/A-accompany-code-for-the-rocking-paper/Example2.md

 *Figure 1: The tested frame.*

-📌The purpose of the second example is to only to provide a reference model for building structural system with many inter-connected components, such as a frame, in Simulink.
-Therefore, no details will be covered.
+📌The purpose of the second example is only to provide a reference model for building structural system with many inter-connected components, such as a frame, in Simulink.
+Readers can use it to build their own models or reproduce the experiment results.

 ---